-As more and more people get vaccinated and with restrictions easing as of May 17th, singles have returned to in-person dates that don’t involve sitting outside in the cold with a cup of coffee or alfresco dining in the rain.
+As more and more people get vaccinated and with restrictions easing as of May 17th opening up indoor meetings among other things singles are returning to in-person dates that don’t involve sitting outside in the cold with a cup of coffee or alfresco dining in the rain.

 Although many have rusty social skills and higher levels of social anxiety so it’s going to take some time before single people can comfortably date again.
-During lockdown, you might have dated virtually or avoided it all together either way it’s ok to feel nervous about in-person dating again.
+During quarantine you might have dated virtually or avoided it all together either way it’s ok to feel nervous about in person dating again.
 If you decide you’re not ready, it’s okay.
 It’s important to get yourself on solid ground physically, mentally, and emotionally.
 Look inward and understand what feels right for you.Take it slow if you feel the need to do so when getting to know someone new.